Artificial Intelligence – helping businesses address the privacy risks

 Like with any other use of personal data, businesses need to ensure they comply with core data protection principles when designing, developing or productionising AI systems which use personal data.

-You may recall in April 2021, the European Commission published its proposal for new regulation, harmonising the rules governing artificial intelligence.
+You may recall in April 2021, the European Commission published a proposal for new regulation, harmonising the rules governing artificial intelligence.

 The regulation of AI is a tricky balancing act.
 On the one hand there’s the desire not to hinder research and development from adopting new technologies to bring increasing societal benefits – but those exciting opportunities must be balanced against the need to protect individuals against any inherent risks.